New Year, New Financial Goals

 Although everyone’s time horizons will be slightly different based on their situations, here is what I’ll be using for definitions:

-- Long-Term Goals - Items that can be reached in more than 5 years (buying a home, college savings, starting a business, buying rental property, etc.)
+● Long-Term Goals - Items that can be reached in more than 5 years (buying a home, college savings, starting a business, buying a rental property, etc.)

 Just because I list buying a home as a long-term goal doesn’t mean it should be for you.
 This article is a guide, meant to inspire your ideas about how you want to design your future, and should be adjusted as you see fit - it is not a ready-made prescription.
 If you have been saving for a down payment, buying a home may be a short-term goal, to be completed by the end of 2022.